cameronabrams/cfacv/README.md

 1. Compile shared object libraries cfacv.so and libgenericdataspace.so

    From within the main directory:
-    * mkdir lib
+    * mkdir lib (you only have to do this once)
     * cd src
     * make cfacv.so
-    * make libgenericdataspace.so
+    * make genericdataspace.so

-     Note that you must have swig installed
+     Note that you must have swig installed.

 2. Run the example (This is a system with HIV-1 MA (PDB 2hiw))